o3jvind/Mac-Workflows-for-SOME-Searches/README.md

-# 2 Mac Workflows for SOME Searches
+# 2 Mac Workflows for Social Media Searches
-###### 2 Mac Automator Workflows for Searching Twitter and LinkedIn.
+###### 2 Mac Automator Workflows for Searching on Twitter and LinkedIn.

 ###### Install:
 1. Click on "Clone or download"
 2. Select "Download zip"
 3. Unzip the downloaded file
-4. Double-click the workflow you want to install e.g.–"Lookup on Twitter.workflow" and select "Install".
+4. Double-click the workflow you want to install e.g.–"Look Up on Twitter.workflow" and select "Install".

 ###### Usage:
 1. Select some text in any text based program Like "Pages", "Preview" or "Safari"